At a Glance

 ✨Show Your Passion for Marine Conservation

 Make sure to express your enthusiasm for marine conservation and coastal resilience during the interview.
-Share any personal experiences or projects that highlight your commitment to these areas, as this role is all about making a lasting impact on coastal ecosystems.
+Share any relevant experiences or projects you've been involved in that demonstrate your commitment to these causes.

 As a Marine Project Manager, you'll be overseeing a small team.
-Be prepared to discuss your leadership style and provide examples of how you've successfully managed teams in the past.
-Highlight your ability to coordinate with various stakeholders, including public bodies and local communities.
+Be prepared to discuss your leadership style and provide examples of how you've successfully managed teams in the past, particularly in scientific or environmental contexts.